 This clause contains the details for trigger conditions listed in table 5.2.1.1 for offline charging messages (Charging Data Request and Charging Data Response) and table 5.3.1.1 for online charging messages (Debit / Reserve Units Request and Debit / Reserve Response) triggered by SIP methods or ISUP messages for all IMS nodes except for MRFC and AS.

-The I-CSCF and BGCF, which need not be present in the signalling path for subsequent requests after the first SIP INVITE, do not support session based charging using Charging Data Request [Start, Interim, and Stop].
+The I-CSCF and BGCF, which need not be present in the signalling path for subsequent requests after the first SIP INVITE, do not support session-based charging using Charging Data Request [Start, Interim, and Stop].
 In these (and only in these) IMS Network Elements, successful session set-up completion triggers Charging Data Request [Event].
-Use of session based charging when the I-CSCF or the BGCF is call stateful is not described in this release.
+Use of session-based charging when the I-CSCF or the BGCF is call stateful is not described in this release.

 The initial registration, user-initiated re-registration, and user-initiated de-registration chargeable events relate to SIP REGISTER to trigger Charging Data Request [Event] / Debit / Reserve Units Requests, while network-initiated deregistration event relates to SIP NOTIFY to trigger Charging Data Request [Event] / Debit / Reserve Units Requests provided that subscription to registration events has been applied (see TS 24.229 [204]).